aragonzkresearch/leagueofidentity/README.md

 ``LoI`` is a network of nodes with the following functionality. ``LoI`` publishes what is called a ``master public key`` (``MPK``).
 Alice logs into her own Google (or Facebook, Twitter, ...) account `alice@gmail.com` from a given `LoI` website and gets what is called an `OAuth 2` `access token`.
 Alice sends this `access token` to a sufficiently large set of nodes of `LoI` and these nodes reply with a set of `token shares` by means of which Alice can compute a cryptographic `token` corresponding to her email address and the current month (we stress that the `token` is different from the `access token`).
-Bob can use the `MPK` of `LoI` to encrypt a message under `alice@gmail.com` and publish it on a blockchain or send it directly to Alice.
+Bob can use the `MPK` of `LoI` to encrypt a message associated to `alice@gmail.com` and a given month and can publish the resulting ciphertext on a blockchain or send it directly to Alice.
 Alice can use her `token` to decrypt the ciphertext computed by Bob and recover the secret message.

 Similarly, the token can be associated to a group.
 For instance, if Alice belongs to the company `oldcrypto` the token can be associated to the domain `@oldcrypto.com` and anyone can send encrypted messages to all members of such company.
 If `@oldcrypto.com` is a Google Bussiness domain, Alice and Bob, belonging to the company, can log into their Google accounts and get tokens to decrypt ciphertexts associated to `@oldcrypto.com`.